-In the world of customer service, empathy plays a pivotal role in creating positive experiences for your clients.
-Empathy statements are a powerful tool that allows you to connect with customers on a deeper level, showing them that you genuinely understand their concerns.
+Empathy plays a pivotal role in customer service in creating positive client experiences.
+Empathy or compassion statements are powerful ways to connect with people and show customers that you genuinely understand their concerns.

-Incorporating both empathy statements and apologies into customer service interactions can help create a positive impact and build stronger relationships with customers.
+Incorporating empathy statements and apologies into customer service interactions can help create a positive impact and build stronger customer relationships.

 1. Acknowledge the Issue